panghuuuuu/ISCS-30.23-XW/README.md

 `[name]-[feature]-dev` - Additional features should be split into its own branch (ex. `echo-update-frontend-dev`).

-## 🧑‍💻 Working Guidelines

-- **Rebase before merging**.
-For instance, merging a dev branch into `staging`, ensure first to rebase on `staging`.
-This is to minimize any merge conflicts.
-- **Delete merged branches**.
-Stale branches (i.e. branches that have already been merged) are considered unnecessary and should be pruned.

 ## 🚀 Deployment Process

 This guide outlines the steps for building Docker images, pushing them to a container registry, configuring CloudSQL, deploying the application to a Kubernetes cluster, and exposing the services using Kubernetes resources.